Coriander vs. Parsley — Health Impact and Nutrition Comparison

 We’ve all heard about how herbs can do miracles for our health.
 In this section, we will examine those miracles from a scientific point of view.

 Parsley has also exhibited beneficial anti-diabetic qualities.
-Animal studies have found that rats treated with parsley had significantly lower blood glucose and liver damage marker levels (11).
+Animal studies have found that rats treated with parsley had significantly lower blood sugar and liver damage marker levels (12).

 Due to significant antioxidant qualities, parsley and coriander possess potential anticancer activities.